Learning Support at Sidcot School

 How will we know if students need extra help?

-There are many ways in which a pupil’s additional learning needs may be identified.
+There are many ways in which a student’s additional learning needs may be identified.
 These include:

 Our Learning Support Provision